 Definition of open space.
 For purposes of this program, "open space" is defined as land used for recreation, natural resource protection, amenities, and/or buffer yards.
 Open space may include, but is not limited to lawns, walkways, active recreation areas, playgrounds, wooded areas, greenways, and water courses.

 Sec.
-58-56. - Application for and certification for qualifying farmland in a VAD district or EVAD enhanced district.
+58-56. - Application for and certification for qualifying farmland in a VAD or EVAD.